bartquSubo/webscrap_tekstowo/README.md

 # webscrap_tekstowo
-A project to create an anutomatic song lyrics generator.
+A project to create an automatic song lyrics generator.

 Training data obtained from www.tekstowo.pl (webscrapping)